-When a stateful proxy receives a request, it checks the To, From (including tags), Call-ID and CSeq against existing request records.
+When a stateful proxy receives a request, it checks the To (including tags), From (including tags), Call-ID, CSeq, Request-URI and topmost Via against existing request records.
 If the tuple exists, the request is a retransmission.
 The provisional or final response sent previously is retransmitted, as per the server state machine.
 If the tuple does not exist, the request corresponds to a new transaction, and the request should be proxied.